raster image – forming a montage

 Move the selected hand to your montage file.
 Rename the new layer, apply a Layer Mask and Blending Mode.

-Submit a full sized, native PSD image file, with layers intact, to the appropriate section of the class Google Drive.
+Submit this exported jpg to the appropriate section of the class Google Drive.

 Copy your whole exercise folder from your desktop to removable media for backup.
 Other acceptable means would be to use your own cloud service as a backup.